 Is legalising weed good for the planet?

 The full effects of the industry on the natural environment are only just beginning to be recognised.
 To grow around the clock requires intense lights that get very hot.
-To mitigate that heat, “grows” need fans and ventilation systems to clear the hot air.
+To mitigate that heat, “grows” (as shown right) need fans and ventilation systems to clear the hot air.

-These impacts occur even under a so-called “regulated” environment, as the vast amounts of water and electricity needed to power marijuana farms are damaging to the environment.
+The vast amounts of water and electricity needed to power marijuana farms are damaging to the environment, and these impacts occur even under a so-called “regulated” environment.
 Because the black market for marijuana in legalised states like Colorado has not abated, abuse and degradation of public lands from illegal grows has continued.